About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 First Regional Rural Bank In India

-The first Regional Rural Bank in India is Prathama Bank which is headquartered in Moradabad, Uttar Pradesh and it was sponsored by Syndicate Bank.
+The first Regional Rural Bank in India was Prathama Bank, which is headquartered in Moradabad, Uttar Pradesh, and it was sponsored by Syndicate Bank.

-The following are the important features of RRBs in India,
+The following are the important features of regional rural banks in India

 • RRBs are a new form of scheduled commercial banks which is backed by a strong commercial bank.